crossplane/crossplane/design/one-pager-fn-claim-conditions.md

 - Internal errors.

 ### Existing Behavior

+#### Function Results
+Currently functions can return Results.
+Depending on the type of results seen, you can observe the following behavior on the Composite Resource.

+Fatal Result:
+- Synced status condition is set to False, contains result's message.
+- Warning Event generated (reason: ReconcileError), containing result's message.

+Warning Result:
+- Warning Event (reason: ComposeResources) generated, containing result's message.

+Normal Result:
+- Normal Event (reason: ComposeResources) generated, containing result's message.

+#### Setting the Claim's Status
-Currently the only path to communicate with the user is by defining a custom field in the Claim's status.
+Currently the only path to communicate a custom message with the user is by defining your own field in the Claim's status.
 For example, we can define an XRD with:
 ```yaml
 status: